The Covenant poster

 The inciting incident occurs at 12 minutes when A dead student is found, and someone else is using magic.
 The discovery of another witch using power nearby disrupts the boys' carefully maintained secrecy and threatens their world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Caleb Ascends at his 18th birthday, receiving his full power.
+This shows the protagonist's commitment to Caleb Ascends at his 18th birthday, receiving his full power.
 This irreversible transformation marks his entry into adulthood and makes him a target for whoever is hunting them., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, Chase kidnaps Sarah and threatens to kill her unless Caleb wills his power over.
 Caleb has used so much power fighting Chase that he's visibly aging.
 Everything seems lost—he must choose between his power and Sarah's life., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.